chronoclast/sensational-sonos-sensor-synchronization/orange-pi-setup/README.md

 ### Scripts for Sensor Integration

-------------WORK IN PROGRESS------------
+##### ------------WORK IN PROGRESS------------

+Now that we can send commands to the Sonos speaker(s), it's also possible to build integrations with other devices easily.
+In the folder `nodejs-scripts` you will find a set of scripts for different applications.

+These scripts subscribe to readings sent by sensor nodes via [MQTT](https://en.wikipedia.org/wiki/MQTT).
+For more information, just check the documentation provided in [such folder](../nodejs-scripts/).

+To run the scripts on your Orange Pi, first go to the folder running the command:
+`$ cd ../nodejs-scripts/`

+Once there, simply run:
+`$ node <SCRIPT_NAME>`

+For example, to run the first example, which will make the Sonos play music automatically when you come home, use the following invocation:
+`$ node nodejs-01-welcome-home.js`

+However, if the Orange Pi is reset, or if it loses power accidentally, the scripts will stop working, so in the next section we will learn how to *automate* the initialization of all services once the system boots up.

 ### Run the Server and the Scripts on Bootup

-------------WORK IN PROGRESS------------
+##### ------------WORK IN PROGRESS------------

 ## Shutting Down the System

 If you want to turn off your Orange Pi, **do not disconnect the Orange from the power supply**, as this may corrupt the file system.
 Instead, to halt the board immediately, while *ssh'ing* it, run the following command:
-`sudo shutdown -h now`
+`$ sudo shutdown -h now`

 ## To Do